MEXT Scholarship Program

 - - - - SCHOLARSHIP-SPECIFIC

-That being said, as noted above, the Japanese high school curriculum being largely different from Canada's, Undergraduate Students Scholarship applicants should refer to past years’ examples of the scholarship’s qualifying examinations available on the Study in Japan website and pay extra special attention to the material covered.
+That being said, as noted above, the Japanese high school curriculum being largely different from Canada's, Undergraduate Students Scholarship applicants should refer to past years’ examples of the scholarship’s qualifying examinations available on the Study in Japan website and pay extra special attention to the material covered therein.

-Another option for applicants who aim to complete a degree-track program under the MEXT Scholarships is to travel to Japan and begin their studies as a non-degree track research student.
+Another option is to travel to Japan and begin their studies as non-regular/non-degree track students.
 They would then be on site and in an ideal position to apply to their university’s graduate program of their choice.
 This option may extend somewhat the total duration of the studies in Japan, but it is also less expensive and relatively hassle-free.